 In selecting books for children, the Library’s objective is to make available a collection that satisfies the informational, recreational, and cultural reading needs and potentials of children from toddler age to age thirteen (13).
 Books are included which meet the general demands of the majority of children, along with books whose special qualities make them valuable to children with special needs, talents, problems or interests.
-We will endeavor to keep up with the annual Newbery and Caldecott Award winning books for children and have a least one of these titles in the Collection.

 Six major considerations for book selection are kept in mind:

 A. Literary and artistic distinction – outstanding picture books, folklore, poetry, fantasy, and fiction that form the children’s literary and artistic taste and develop their imaginative and emotional life shall be included.
-(Caldecott and Newbery books shall be purchased for the collection and maintained.
-These are award winning books for children’s literature and art.)
+Caldecott and Newbery books shall be purchased for the collection and maintained.
+These are award-winning books for children’s literature and art.